devbmv/ArduinoLab/README.md

 ### Code Structure

-The **Arduino Lab** project is organized following Django's standard MVC (Model-View-Controller) structure, allowing for a clear separation of responsibilities.
+The **Arduino Lab** project is organized following Django's standard Django follows an MTV (Model-Template-View)  structure, allowing for a clear separation of responsibilities.
 This structure helps with scalability, maintainability, and collaboration across different parts of the project.

 #### Code Structure